VMBlakelock/destination-date-night/README.md

 - The site definitely has room for future interactive activity, functionality and imagery.
 - During later stages of development it was realised some of the testing should have been branched off to show the workings.
 Something the owner will keep in mind for next time.
 - All testing was manual, the use of the Jasmine framework was not used.
 Again somthing to consider in the future, especially if additional functionalities are added at a later stage.
-- In user stories in 'the site will' section it was stated - *Based on criteria selected, link to the Google Maps JS API where markers will pop up based on user selection.* However this idea and functionality wasnt applied, primarily due to not having enough time to implement.
-Therefore a map with markers pre sitting was developed.
+- In user stories in 'the site will' section it was stated - *Based on criteria selected, link to the Google Maps JS API where markers will pop up based on user selection.* However this idea and functionality wasnt applied, primarily due to not having enough time to implement with a full understanding.
+  It wasnt feasible to add the marker functionality to the site just so it had something that was interactive when the developer wasnt confident in thier abilities to be able to explain the workings.
+Therefore only a map with one marker pre sitting was developed.
+  Once the developer has a better understanding is in place this feature will be first to be added.
+Being able to click the marker of the date location and it provide at minimum the name of the date location and a link to it was the prime functionality during inception.
 - It was found during the last stages of building this site that there was actually a site slightly like Destination Date Night.
 It was found when adding the final destination criteria to the site.
 The owner was disheartened and discouraged on the finding after the hard work and thought put in to design this site.
-Here is [Designmynight](https://www.designmynight.com/)
+  Here is the similar site [Designmynight](https://www.designmynight.com/)

 ## Deployment